mrchrisster/attract_mode/README.md

 # Some notes about cores
 Arcade core will work on most systems out of the box while console cores are a bit more tricky to get working.

-For Console cores make sure you are using the recommended folder structure, eg /media/fat/Games/SNES/ The script supports zipped Everdrive packs or unzipped folders For MegaCD and Turbografx16 CD your games need to be in CHD format
+For Console cores make sure you are using the recommended folder structure, eg /media/fat/Games/SNES/ \n The script supports zipped Everdrive packs or unzipped folders For MegaCD and Turbografx16 CD your games need to be in CHD format